jademarquise-dev/The-Jade-Logic/python-automation/README.md

 # 🐍 Python Automation | The Jade Logic

-Este espaço é o pavilhão das minhas automações.
-Cada script aqui foi desenvolvido por **Leiliane Vieira de Sousa (维莲玉)** com foco em alta precisão.
+This space is the pavilion for my automation scripts.
+Each script here was developed by **Leiliane Vieira de Sousa (维莲玉)** with a focus on high precision and logical structure.

 ---
-*Propriedade Intelectual Protegida pela Lógica de Jade.*
+*Intellectual Property Protected by the Jade Logic.*